wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cat-tressym.md

 1. Love
 1. Magic
 1. Witch
 1. Sacred
 </details>

 <br>

 <details markdown="1">
 <summary>Credits</summary>
-The [original tressym](http://adnd.geoshitties.installgentoo.com/mm/tressym.html) is strangely more durable than a goblin, but other than that, its a perfectly servicable and enchanting familiar.
+The [original tressym](http://adnd.geoshitties.installgentoo.com/mm/tressym.html) is strangely more durable than a goblin, but other than that, it's a perfectly serviceable and enchanting familiar.
 There is another 2e monster that is that is virtually identical, the Jana-qitat, found in the [Al-Qadim bestiary](http://adnd.geoshitties.installgentoo.com/mm/catwinge.html), with less magical powers but a [giant version](https://saltygoo.github.io/monsters/cat-tressym-giant). — SaltyGoo
 </details>